For a lot of cat parents, adding a cat to the family wasn’t a decision that was made lightly.

 Before you bring your new kitty home it’s a good idea to figure out the ground rules when it comes to having her in bed with you and come up with a game plan if you decide you don’t want her there.

 Reasons to Not Let Your Cat Sleep in Your Bed

-Insufficient sleep is a huge problem for a lot of people and sometimes having your cat sleep in your bed with you contributes to a lack of sleep.
+Insufficient sleep is a huge problem for a lot of people and sometimes having your cat sleeping in your bed with you contributes to a lack of sleep (human variety).
 Kittens and younger cats tend to think of bedtime as play time and will attack your feet or hands whenever they move under the covers.
 To counteract this, it’s suggested to have a play session to try to wear her out before bed.

 Health reasons also play a large part in some people refraining from letting their cat sleep in the bed with them, whether it be the cat’s health problems such as vomiting or diarrhea, or their own health issues.
 Some people also worry about getting sick from letting their cat sleep in bed with them.
 Pets can carry parasites like ringworm on their fur and when they cuddle up next to you in bed, those parasites come with them.

 Whether cat parents don’t let their cat sleep with them for a health reason, behavioral reason or simply not wanting to share their space, it’s a personal choice.
 The hard part comes when trying to figure out how to get this strong-willed creature to keep out of your bed!

 How to Keep Your Cat Off the Bed

 For those who don’t want to sleep with their cat or are unable to let their cat sleep with them, finding a solution to keep her off the bed can be a little frustrating.
 As independent and sassy creatures it can be difficult to convince them to play by your rules, so finding something that works without costing a lot of time or money is going to make the process much easier for both of you.